kitstokes/digi-proc/content/1-processing.md

 **Step 5:** Save and close the image when finished.

-**Step 6:** Complte steps 1-5 until all files have been cropped.
+**Step 6:** Complete steps 1-5 until all files have been cropped.
 Then, convert files to low resolution JPEGs.

 #### Convert

-**Step 1:** In photoshop, open the **Batch** window and change the settings to the following:
+**Step 1:** In Photoshop, open the **Batch** window and change the settings to the following:

 - **Action**: select the **lowresjpeg** action.
 - **Source**: select the **access jpeg** folder for the project.